godak9/MechaCar_Statitstical_Analysis_With_R/README.md

 4. **Study Design: MechaCar vs Competition**
   A statistical study was designed quantifying vehicle performance of the MechaCar vehicles against vehicles from other manufacturers.

-Results and a summary of results for each of the four parts of the analysis are found under the corresponding subheading in the "Analysis" section.
+Results and a summary of results for the first three parts of the analysis are found under the corresponding subheading in the "Analysis" section.
 The code referenced in the "Analysis" section can be found in the [R script file in this respository](MechaCarChallenge.R).

 # Analysis
 ## Linear Regression to Predict MPG